HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/example/index.md

 The HCL Leap Page should be visible within the HCL Digital Experience page.

-!!!note
-    Support for this feature is not available in the HCL Support Center.
-For questions and issues, reach out either in the [DXers - The HCL DX User Group](https://ptb.discord.com/channels/787019554173485067/802205783962026034) on Discord or in the [HCL DX forum](https://support.hcltechsw.com/community?id=community_forum&sys_id=02c5dcf01b32f70cc1f9759d1e4bcb43).

 ## HCLSoftware U learning materials

 For an introduction and a demo on how to integrate DX with HCL Leap as a business user, go to [DX Integration with HCL Leap for Business Users](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D953).
 To try it out yourself, refer to [DX Integration with HCL Leap for Business Users Lab](https://hclsoftwareu.hcltechsw.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Integration/HDX-INT-BU_DX_integration_with_HCL_Leap_for_Business_Users.pdf) and corresponding [DX Integration with HCL Leap for Business Users Lab Resources](https://hclsoftwareu.hcltechsw.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Integration/HDX-INT-BU_DX_integration_with_HCL_Leap_for_Business_Users_Lab_Resources.zip).

 For an introduction and a demo on how to integrate DX with HCL Leap as a developer, go to [DX Integration with HCL Leap for Developers](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D1455).
 To try it out yourself, refer to [DX Integration with HCL Leap for Developers Lab](https://hclsoftwareu.hcltechsw.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Integration/HDX-INT-DEV_DX_integration_with_HCL_Leap_for_Developers.pdf).

+Support for this feature is not available in the HCL Support Center.
+For questions and issues, reach out either in the [DXers - The HCL DX User Group](https://ptb.discord.com/channels/787019554173485067/802205783962026034) on Discord or in the [HCL DX forum](https://support.hcltechsw.com/community?id=community_forum&sys_id=02c5dcf01b32f70cc1f9759d1e4bcb43).